Skip to content

 Field Type Required Description

-id String Yes Unique identifier for the task
+id String No Unique identifier for the task (If no ID is provided, the value will appear as null.)

 type String Yes Task type.
 Use "RESOURCE_SYNC" for resource synchronization

-appSubType String Yes Connector subtype.
+appSubType String No Connector subtype.
 Use "SNOWFLAKE" for Snowflake connector

-source String No Source system that triggered the event (e.g., "KAFKA", "API")
+source String Yes Source system that triggered the event (e.g., "KAFKA", "API")

 createTime String No ISO 8601 timestamp when the event was created